-Club soda helps remove dyes from beverages such as sugary fruity drinks, punch and electrolyte drinks in artificially bold or unusual colors.
+Club soda for stains helps remove dyes from beverages such as sugary fruity drinks, punch and electrolyte drinks in artificially bold or unusual colors.
 Blot up as much of the liquid first with folded paper towels.
-When no more color comes up, douse the area with a small amount of club soda -- the goal is to dilute and loosen the colorful drink from the carpet fibers rather than to soak the carpeting.
+When no more color comes up, douse the area with a small amount of club soda.
+The goal is to dilute and loosen the colorful drink from the carpet fibers rather than to soak the carpeting.
 Press clean paper towels or an absorbent white cloth over the area after a minute or so to absorb the liquids.
 Continue blotting until no more of the beverage color transfers over; then dab a damp white cloth over the area to remove any remaining club soda.

-Red, Red Wine
+Red Wine Carpet Stains

 If your pet mistook the carpet for a patch of grass or the litter box, club soda makes urine cleanup a bit easier.
 Remove as much of the offending substance as possible with paper towels; then pour enough club soda over the spot that it fizzes on the carpeting.
-Use just enough to notice fizzy bubbles, but not to create a large puddle, which may soak the carpet fibers and create other problems.
-After a minute or so, blot with a dry white cloth.
+Use just enough to notice fizzy bubbles but not to create a large puddle, which may soak the carpet fibers and create other problems.
+After a minute or so, blot the spot with a dry white cloth.
 Apply more club soda as needed to remove the odor and the spot, continually blotting to transfer the urine to the cloth.
 Wipe the area with a fresh damp cloth afterwards; then allow it to air dry.
 If the carpet still smells, sprinkle baking soda over it and vacuum it up after an hour or so.

 Club soda cleaning is often an effective way to get rid of different types of stains on your carpet.
 Start with a gentle cleaning option like club soda to keep your carpet in good shape.